 Step 6: Submit using DSC or EVC Companies and LLPs must submit using a Digital Signature Certificate (DSC).
 Proprietors and partners can submit using Electronic Verification Code (EVC) via Aadhaar OTP or net banking.

 Step 7: Receive your ARN.
 On successful submission, you receive an Application Reference Number (ARN).
 This is your acknowledgement that the application has been filed.
-You can track the status using this number on the GST portal under "Track Application Status."

 Step 8: Physical verification (if triggered).
 As per CBIC instructions issued in April 2025, physical verification of the business premises may be triggered for certain applications.
 This is now subject to stricter oversight — it requires prior approval from a Joint Commissioner and must be photo-documented.
 If verification is ordered, an officer will visit your registered business address.
 Being present and having your documents accessible makes this a brief formality.